 Try to determine what your costs will be.
 Do some homework ahead of time.
 Obtain bids from contractors and other professionals.
-This will give you a better idea for what the project entails, whether or not you plan on completing some or all of the work yourself.
+This will give you a better idea of what the project entails, whether or not you plan on completing some or all of the work yourself.
 I like to obtain at least three random bids for any work that I have done.
-Also, visit the home improvement stores for an idea of the costs for material and other necessities.
+Also, visit the home improvement stores for an idea of the costs of materials and other necessities.
 After doing the research you may decide that the task is too large for you.
 In any case, you now know how much the job will set you back financially.

-Look at setting yourself a timetable for completion of your project.
+Look at setting yourself a timetable for the completion of your project.
 Most projects will end up requiring at least twice as much time as you anticipate.
-Make allowances for setbacks, for delayed deliveries, for extra work you encounter along the way to completing your original project.
+Make allowances for setbacks, delayed deliveries, for extra work you encounter along the way to completing your original project.

 Is this a DIY project?

 Be realistic about your do it your self-skills.
 If the undertaking is beyond your abilities, seek professional help.
 Maybe you need a plumber or an electrician.
 Are you qualified to handle any unforeseen problems which could develop?
 Do you know what those potential difficulties are?
 If you planned ahead, you should have an idea of where you might need to seek assistance for completing some part of your home improvement project.
 For example, if you are remodeling your kitchen and you are qualified to put in the cabinets, but you cannot rewire the electrical lines.
 Then you would plan for an electrician to come in and complete this aspect of the job.
 Also, some cities or counties require professionals to do some types of work.
 For example, in the Fort Lauderdale area, a homeowner may replace the roof, but only the pitched part.
 If you have any part of your roof that is flat, it must be repaired only by a licensed professional.
 This is another aspect where doing your homework can save you time and money in the long run.

 About the Author: